3 Lake Huron Rides From Killarney to Sault Ste Marie, Ontario…

 View North Channel Sea-Doo Tour – Sault Ste Marie in a larger map

 We towed our Triton Trailers to St Joseph’s Island.
-Our first day Sea Doo ride began at Hilton Beach Inn on the northeast side of St. Joseph Island.
+There, our first day Sea Doo ride began at Hilton Beach Inn on the northeast side of St. Joseph Island.
 It’s located beside the Hilton Beach Marina, where I launched my Sea-Doo watercraft.
 On departure, we followed the navigation markers along the Canadian shore and main shipping channel west and north about 64 kilometers (40 miles) to Sault Ste.
 Marie.
-If you want to feel truly insignificant, try steering your Sea-Doo watercraft alongside a Great Lakes freighter and run the full length of its towering iron wall!
+If you want to feel truly insignificant, try steering your jet ski alongside a Great Lakes freighter.
+Then, run the full length of its towering iron side!

 We stopped for fuel and lunch at Bondar Marina, located opposite the entrance to the Canadian lock.
-The marina is easily spotted from the water.
+Fortunately, the marina is easily spotted from the water.
 Just look for the large white “tent top” of the adjacent Roberta Bondar Pavilion to your starboard side.

-Our return Sea Doo ride followed the American shore, shipping lane and markers past The Town of Detour and Drummond Island, Michigan.
-Then around the south tip of St. Joseph Island and back to Hilton Beach.
-Our inbound route was almost twice as far as our outbound one, and we arrived on fumes.
+Our return jet ski ride followed the American shore, shipping lane and markers past the Town of Detour and Drummond Island, Michigan.
+Then, around the south tip of St. Joseph Island and back to Hilton Beach.
+However, our inbound route was almost twice as far as our outbound one, and we arrived on fumes.
 Next time, I would divert slightly to refuel at Richard’s Landing on the northwest shore of St. Joseph before completing this counter clockwise circumnavigation of the island.
-Note: Fuelling up on the American side is only possible if you carry a passport or NEXUS card, and check in with U.S. Customs & Immigration first, or are a U.S. citizen.
+Note: Fuelling up on the American side is only possible if you carry a passport or NEXUS card.
+Also you must check in with U.S. Customs & Immigration first, unless you are a U.S. citizen.
 Alternatively, if your citizenship is American, you will need to carry appropriate paperwork and check in with Canada Border Services on landing.

 North Channel Sea Doo Tour Day Two – Spanish, Ontario…